 HOW DOES IT WORK?

-Members meet once a week for prayer, planning and discussion in a family setting.
+Members meet once a week on Tuesday afternoons at 2:00pm in the Katharine Drexel Center for prayer, planning and discussion in a family setting.
 Then they do two hours of definite work each week in pairs and under the guidance of their spiritual director.

 WHO CAN BELONG?